hbireley/hbireley.github.io/projects/Bank_DataBase.md

 <img class="img-fluid" src="../img/vacay/bank.png">

-Used C and C++ to write a bank database and user interface including add, delete, find, and print all functions.
-It allows the user to determine how many record entries the database has.
-It uses dynamic memory allocation to make a linked list of data as the database.
-It has a user interface where the user can choose a menu option.
+Utilizing C and C++, a comprehensive bank database was developed with an integrated user interface.
+The system includes functionalities such as adding, deleting, finding, and printing all records.
+It offers the flexibility for the user to determine the number of record entries within the database.
+Dynamic memory allocation was implemented to create a linked list structure for storing the database entries, ensuring efficient management of data.

-From doing this project I learned how to manipulate pointers in C and C++ to make a singly linked list.
-I also learned the importance of the order that you check your conditions in if statements when working with pointers.
-It is good to not jump right into coding when you get a problem, you need to try to figure out the steps you will take to get to the solution of the problem first.
+Through this project, I gained valuable insights into manipulating pointers in both C and C++, particularly in the context of constructing a singly linked list.
+I also learned about the critical importance of the order in which conditions are checked within if statements when working with pointers, emphasizing the need for a systematic approach to problem-solving.
+This project underscored the value of careful planning and strategizing before diving into coding, highlighting the significance of outlining the steps required to reach a solution.